Articles | Volume 71, issue 2

 Short summary

-Mountain grasslands are impacted by Climate Change and need to adapt.
-Low mountain grasslands are poorly understood compared to High Mountains massif.
-Thanks to satellite archives, we found that grasslands occurring in the Vosges Mountains (France) exhibited stable productivity or tended to decrease in specific regions of the massif, a reverse signal observed in High Mountains massif.
-We also noted a high responsiveness in their growth strategy to soil moisture, snow regimes and topography.
+Mountain grasslands are impacted by climate change and need to adapt.
+Low-mountain grasslands are poorly understood compared to high-mountain massifs.
+Thanks to satellite archives, we found that grasslands occurring in the Vosges Mountains (France) exhibited stable productivity or tended to decrease in specific regions of the massif, with a reverse signal observed in high-mountain massifs.
+We also noted a high responsiveness in their growth strategy to soil moisture, snow regime, and topography.

 Bennet Schuster, Lukas Gegg, Sebastian Schaller, Marius W. Buechi, David C. Tanner, Ulrike Wielandt-Schuster, Flavio S. Anselmetti, and Frank Preusser